CanonicalLtd/maas-docs/en/installconfig-block.md

 maas admin block-device set-boot-disk <node-id> 10
 ```

-!!!
-Note:
-    Only an administrator can set which block device should be used as
-    the boot disk and only a physical block device can be set as as the boot disk.
-    This operation should be done before a node is acquired or the storage layout
-    will be applied to the previous boot disk.
+> ⓘ Only an administrator can set which block device should be used as the boot disk and only a physical block device can be set as as the boot disk.
+This operation should be done before a node is acquired or the storage layout will be applied to the previous boot disk.